Techtonica/curriculum/debugging/debugging.md

 ### Check for Understanding
 In a roundtable discussion format, participants share the kinds of bugs they encountered in each other's code, how they were able to identify those bugs, and what they did to fix them.

+Answer the following questions:
+- What is debugging?
+- What are bad strategies to implement while you are debugging your code? good?
+- What is a breakpoint and what is it used for?
+- Why should you tell a rubber duck about your programming problem?